Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: System Model

-where $\lambda$ and $d$ denote the carrier wavelength and antenna element spacing, respectively.
-The BS is usually located at a high building, and channel path number $N_c$ is limited due to the few scatterers.
-Therefore, CSI matrix $\textbf{H}$ in the angle domain is sparse \cite{8350399}, which can be obtained through discrete Fourier transform (DFT) as
+Given the RIS's typical high placement and the limited RIS-UE channel path number $L$ due to minimal scatterers, the RIS-UE CSI matrix $\widetilde{\bf H}_k$ in the angle domain exhibits sparsity.
+This sparse matrix can be derived using the discrete Fourier transform (DFT):

-where $\mathbf{ F}_{\rm r}$ and $\mathbf{ F}_{\rm t}$ are $N_{\rm r} \times N_{\rm r}$ and $N_{\rm t} \times N_{\rm t}$ DFT matrices, respectively.
+where ${\bf F}_{\rm r}$ and ${\bf F}_{\rm s}$ are ${N_{\rm r} \times N_{\rm r}}$ and ${N_{\rm s} \times N_{\rm s}}$ DFT matrices, respectively.